w-gao/pgv/README.md

 > A web-based, interactive pangenome visualization tool

+## Motivation

+A pangenome represents genetic variation in a population as a variation graph, which greatly reduces the reference bias that comes from using linear reference genomes.
+Although, it requires additional effort to work with variation graphs.
+`pgv` is a new tool built on top of previous work that attempts to make it more intuitive to visualize small structural variations in a variation graph.

+## Screenshots

 ![image](https://user-images.githubusercontent.com/20177171/222978845-a09b6fd6-fcfa-4e3a-a5e0-de6deab6324f.png)

-The _paths_ in a variation grpah can be interactively highlighted:
+- The _paths_ in a variation grpah can be interactively highlighted:

 ![image](https://user-images.githubusercontent.com/20177171/222947953-805d83d4-a556-41d8-963b-0124ba374898.gif)

-MVP
+## MVP checklist

 - [ ] visualization of the graph itself from the nodes and edges (no haplotypes)
     - [X] layout